gausby/operandi/README.md

 ## Supported Functions
 Operandi in it current state supports two types of functions; control flow and a type that iterate a list and apply a function to each of the elements.

-Notice.
-I am thinking about changing the name of the *map*-functions to *each*, as they are iterating a collection and applying a function to each of the element in the input list, but it does not return a list with the result of each calculation.
-This might be added to the project later, but for now it is not really needed.

 ### Control flow functions
 There are three types of control flow functions. `serial`, `parallel`, and `batch`.